Pentagon tracking suspected Chinese spy balloon over the US - KTVZ

 Pentagon tracking suspected Chinese spy balloon over the US

-The US is tracking a suspected Chinese high-altitude surveillance balloon over the continental United States, a senior defense official said on Thursday.
+The US is tracking a suspected Chinese high-altitude surveillance balloon over the continental United States, defense officials said on Thursday, a discovery that risks adding further strain to tense US-China relations.

-The Pentagon has been tracking the balloon for several days as it made its way over the northern United States, Pentagon spokesman Brig.
-Gen. Patrick Ryder said.
+Pentagon spokesman Brig.
+Gen. Patrick Ryder said the US government has been tracking the balloon for several days as it made its way over the northern United States, adding it was “traveling at an altitude well above commercial air traffic and does not present a military or physical threat to people on the ground.”

+Speaking on background, a senior US defense official said senior military officials had advised President Joe Biden not to shoot it down due to fear the debris could pose a safety threat to people on the ground.

 “We are confident that this high-altitude surveillance balloon belongs to the [People’s Republic of China],” the senior defense official said.
 “Instances of this activity have been observed over the past several years, including prior to this administration.”